 "To be successful, you must be assertive and confident, but if you are aggressive as a woman you are sometimes punished for behaving in ways that are contrary to the feminine stereotype."

-Ways of Seeing", Berger argues that men in Western society are seen as leaders and doers, while we always think of women as taking support roles.
+Ways of Seeing", Berger argues that men in Western society are seen as leaders and doers, while women are expected to take support roles.
+The Cultural Reader sums this up nicely:

 "Man's presence in the world is all about his potency and is related to what he can do, power and ability.
 On the other hand, Berger says, a woman's presence is always related to itself, not the world, and she does not represent potential."

-Hold on a minute, though.
-If we accept that negative treatment of assertive women is simply the result of deep-rooted stereotypes, we're stuck.
+Hold on a minute, though!
+If we accept that the negative treatment of assertive women is simply the result of deep-rooted stereotypes, we're stuck.
 There's nothing we can do to improve the situation.
-Maybe we need to come at this from another angle.

 What if some women who act assertively are in fact abrasive?
 It's a theory that some studies, and some of the business advice written by women and published online, seem to support.